mindis/snowplow.github.com/services/rate-card.md

 # Professional Services Rate Card

-We are currently in the process of finalizing our rate card for 2013...
+We are currently in the process of finalizing our rate card...
+Please [get in touch][contact] for a quote.

+[contact]: /contact/index.html